Gaddis goes on

 William Gaddis biography underway

-Gaddis scholar Joseph Tabbi is working on a biography to be titled William Gaddis: A Literary Life, expected to be ready in 2013.
+Gaddis scholar Joseph Tabbi is working on a biography to be titled William Gaddis: A Literary Life, expected to be ready in late 2013.
 It was commissioned by.
 Northwestern University Press.
 The author will give a lecture on Gaddis held by the English department of the State University of NY at Fredonia on February 8th; details here.

 Steven Moore